New York City

 He is a five-time MacDowell Colony Fellow who has also received fellowships from Banff Centre and Anderson Center.
 Brantley has been composer-in-residence for Monadnock Music Festival, Gabriel Fauré Conservatoire (Angoulême, France), Goliard Ensemble, Yara Arts Group, The Seal Bay Festival, Children’s Choral Celebration, Sewanee Music Festival, Washington and Lee University, and the Sophia Institute at Union Theological Seminary in NYC.
 He has given composition seminars at Yale School of Music, Hunter College (Anthropology Dept.), and The University of Michigan School of Music.

 Paul studied at Manhattan School of Music (B.M), Curtis Institute (diploma), Eastman School of Music (M.M.) as well as Fontainebleau, Tanglewood, and The Yellow Barn where he was later artist faculty.
-His principal teachers include Samuel Adler, Leonard Bernstein, Eugene Eicher, Alan Harris, David Loeb, and David Wells.
+His principal teachers include Samuel Adler, Leonard Bernstein, Eugene Eicher, Alan Harris, Leon Kirchner, David Loeb, and David Wells.

 He co-founded the Seal Bay Festival of American Music and was artist faculty at Yellow Barn Music Festival for many years.
 In addition to positions at Syracuse University and Washington and Lee University, Brantley was a Manhattan School of Music faculty member from 2000 to 2014.

-Paul Brantley Music’s playlists
+Paul Brantley, composer’s playlists